-Asdrubal Oliveros, Economist and director of Econanalítica, explained to El Nacional that even though there are no details of how it will be put into practice, the repeal of the Law of Illicit Exchange is good news.
+Asdrubal Oliveros, Economist and director of Econanalítica, explained to El Nacional that even though there are no details of how it will be put IGNORE INTO practice, the repeal of the Law of Illicit Exchange is good news.
 Especially if it allows that what the private ones have been doing so far, which is to work with their dollars, is not penalized.

 "In 2017, 53.4% of private imports were made with currencies other than official mechanisms.
 In the first quarter of 2018, the proportion rose to 90%", said Asdrúbal Oliveros.

 Oliveros said that this action only provides options to private companies and that it will not stop hyperinflation, since the government has not taken the measures that are necessary to stop the price increase.